 Verify property manager licensing requirements by state.
 Many states require property managers to hold active real estate licenses with additional property management certification.
 Your contract should reference the manager’s license numbers for verification.

-Include required fair housing disclosures and equal opportunity housing language.
-Address security deposit handling through properly maintained trust accounts separate from operating funds.
+Include required fair housing disclosures and equal opportunity housing language as outlined in the legal requirements section above.
+Address security deposit handling through properly maintained trust accounts separate from operating funds, following your state’s specific landlord-tenant laws for deposit limits and return timelines.

 For example, a California property management agreement must comply with specific state licensing requirements, trust account regulations, and consumer protection laws.
+Commercial properties must also address ADA (Americans with Disabilities Act) accessibility requirements and building code compliance.
 Meet all local and state rules governing property management relationships.

 Consider attorney review for complex properties, commercial agreements, or situations involving multiple owners or legal entities.
 Legal review costs pale in comparison to contract-dispute expenses later.